 MFGM is meant to increase brain building.
-This blend is non-GMO, which is no surprise as most formula’s are heading in this direction for better nutrition.
-Like Similac’s Pro-Advance, the Neuro Pro also avoids corn syrups and maltodextrin.
-This blend is also a bit higher in carbs than the Similac version but lower in linoleic acid.
 NeuroPro touts a larger amount of inositol – or vitamin B8 – great for mental health.
 This is one of the reasons for the neuro name in this formula.
+This formula is also a bit higher in carbs than the Similac version, but lower in linoleic acid.

-The only real complaint, and it’s mild, with this formula is the polydextrose which is discussed in more detail above.
-It would be nice to see the lactose first in the ingredient list as that is the highest quantity ingredient in breast milk and this formula claims to be the closest, but we are dealing with cows milk here and not human milk and this layout may be more beneficial to a babies tummy for the added new ingredients not found in other formulas.
+It would be nice to see the lactose first in the ingredient list, as that is the highest quantity ingredient in breast milk, and this formula claims to be the closest to breast milk.
+But I suppose we are dealing with cow’s milk here and not human milk.
+This ratio may be more beneficial to a baby’s tummy with the added new ingredients not found in other formulas.

 11. Gerber Good Start Gentle for Supplementing Powder Infant Formula

-The reason this is the only Gerber formula on the list is because they are well-known name brand, not because their formulas are top quality.
-Gerber® Good Start® Gentle for Supplementing Powder Infant Formula is the better of the options from their choices.
 They lost me at maltodextrin.
-Not just a little, but one of the main ingredients in every single one of their formula’s even in their organic versions.
+Not just a little, but it’s one of the main ingredients in every single one of their formulas, even in their organic versions.

-On a positive note, Gerber seems to strongly dislike corn syrup as not one of their formulas has a drop on the ingredient list.
-Either way, the corn maltodextrin is usually sourced from GMO despite Gerber saying their products are non-GMO.
-The ingredient list clearly says corn maltodextrin take a look:
+On a positive note, Gerber seems to strongly dislike corn syrup, as not one of their formulas has a drop on the ingredient list.

-Gerber does have another formula, Gerber® Good Start® Gentle 2 (HMO) Powder Infant Formula, similar to this one in ingredients but is for ages 6 to 12 months and not all year like this supplementing formula.
+Gerber does have another formula, Gerber® Good Start® Gentle 2 (HMO) Powder Infant Formula, similar to this one in ingredients, but it is for ages 6 to 12 months and not the whole first year like this supplementing formula.